-Jamie is a Casting Researcher who studied Film Production at Screen and Film School Brighton.
+Jamie is a Producer who studied Film Production at Screen and Film School Brighton.

 What were the most valuable skills you gained at Screen and Film School?

 “I would say the most valuable skill I learned at film school was the ability to work as part of a functioning team with different personalities.
 In creative industries, you’ll often just be thrown into a situation with people you’ve never worked with previously, so the ability to gel quickly with the rest of the team is key in achieving not only high quality work but also to obtain future work opportunities.”

 What advice would you offer current students at Screen and Film School?

 “My advice to current students would be to try and nail down as early as possible exactly what you want your career to look like and what field you’d like to specialise in.
 I found this could only be achieved by trial and error and making sure I had a go at as many roles on a production as possible.

 Also, everyone I knew was always excited by the prospect of freelancing, but I wasn’t comfortable not knowing where my next pay-check was coming from.
 Television production proved a good fit for me, as it ensured steady work and a regular pay-check, yet still provided flexibility as I could move productions every couple of months to keep the work fresh and interesting.”

 IF YOU’RE INTERESTED IN A CAREER IN THE UK FILM AND TV INDUSTRY, TAKE A LOOK AT SCREEN AND FILM SCHOOL’S COURSE FINDER PAGE.